 - See a pelvic floor physical therapist: If you continue to experience pain or signs of PFD, it is best to speak with a pelvic floor physical therapist (we recommend looking for this specialty vs. a general physical therapist).

-If you want more personalized support in managing through mild forms of PFD or other pains or injuries, consider working with one of our in-home personal trainers in the New York City area, or searching for a PROnatal Certified Trainer in your area.
+If you want more personalized support in managing through mild forms of PFD or other pains or injuries, consider working with one of our expert Personal Trainers.